CSX (CSX)

 CSX doesn’t pass our quality test.
 To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its declining operating margin shows the business has become less efficient.
 On top of that, its cash profitability fell over the last five years.

-CSX’s P/E ratio based on the next 12 months is 19.5x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are superior stocks to buy right now.
+CSX’s P/E ratio based on the next 12 months is 19.6x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are more exciting stocks to buy at the moment.